 - 1. Requests shall include: - a.
 The date(s) and time(s) simulator is requested for use. - b.
 The person conducting the simulation - c.
 The type of simulation to be conducted - d.
 The training level of students and educators involved. - e.
 Mutually agreed upon commitment from and compensation for Simulation staff and/or Simulation Educators. - 2.
-Permission is granted or denied depending on the availability of the Simulation Lab, simulator and the simulator operator with respect to the Department of Nursing teaching/learning needs. - 3.
-Entities outside of the Department of Nursing requesting use of simulators and/or the simulation laboratory will obtain permission from the Simulation Program Coordinator.
-All use of simulators and/or simulation laboratory will be evaluated for appropriateness by College of Nursing and Allied Health administrators and/or the Simulation Program Coordinator.
+Permission is granted or denied depending on the availability of the Simulation Lab, simulators, and the simulator operator with respect to the School of Nursing teaching/learning needs. - 3.
+Entities outside of the School of Nursing requesting the use of simulators and/or the simulation laboratory will obtain permission from the Simulation Program Coordinator.
+All use of simulators and/or simulation laboratories will be evaluated for appropriateness by LHC Group · Myers School of Nursing and Health Sciences administrators and/or the Simulation Program Coordinator.

-G. Use of Outside Presenters/Instructors
+2.7.
+Use of Outside Presenters/Instructors

-Simulation Educators using outside presenters/instructors inform and receive approval from the Simulation Program Coordinator and coordinate with the Simulation Lab Technologist PRIOR to engaging the outside presenter/instructor.
+Simulation Educators using outside presenters/instructors inform and receive approval from the Simulation Program Coordinator and coordinate with the Simulation Operations Specialist PRIOR to engaging the outside presenter/instructor.

-H. Visiting Tours
+2.8.
+Visiting Tours

-Requests for tours of Simulation Labs are processed by the Simulation Lab Technologist based on availability.
+Requests for tours of Simulation Labs are processed by the Simulation Operations Specialist based on availability.

-I. Equipment and Supply Loans
+2.9.
+Equipment and Supply Loans

-Requests for equipment and supply loans must be approved by the Department of Nursing Department Head and coordinated with the Simulation Technologist.
+Requests for equipment and supply loans must be approved by the School of Nursing Department Head and coordinated with the Simulation Operations Specialist.
 Due to the expense and fragility of the technology, equipment and supply loans will be determined on an individual basis and approval is limited.
 See appendix A for the Learning Resource Center Loan Agreement Form.

-III.
-RESPONSIBILITIES & ACCOUNTABILITY
+Section 3: RESPONSIBILITIES & ACCOUNTABILITY

-A. Simulation Program Educators and Staff
+3.1.
+Simulation Program Educators and Staff

-Simulation Program Educators include the Simulation Program Coordinator and faculty in the Department of Nursing who teach in undergraduate and graduate courses which contain a simulation component.
-Simulation Lab staff include the Simulation Technologist, Lab Assistant of Skills Lab, Lab Assistant of Computer Lab, Information Systems Coordinator, Lab Assistant of Audiovisual Lab, and graduate assistant and student workers assigned to the UL Lafayette Simulation Program.
+Simulation Program Educators include the Simulation Program Coordinator and faculty in the School of Nursing who teach undergraduate and graduate courses that contain a simulation component.
+Simulation Lab staff include the Simulation Operations Specialist, Lab Assistant of Skills Lab, Lab Assistant of Computer Lab, Information Systems Coordinator, Lab Assistant of Audiovisual Lab, and graduate assistants and student workers assigned to the UL Lafayette Simulation Program.

-Simulation personnel in the UL Lafayette Department of Nursing Simulation program can be contacted by phone Monday -Thursday 8:00 AM - 4:30 PM and Friday 8:00 AM-12:00 PM at 337-482-5608.
+Simulation personnel in the UL Lafayette School of Nursing Simulation program can be contacted by phone Monday -Thursday 8:00 AM - 4:30 PM and Friday 8:00 AM-12:00 PM at 337-482-5608.

-B. Simulation Staff Responsibilities
+3.2.
+Simulation Staff Responsibilities

-The duties of the UL Lafayette Department of Nursing Simulation Program staff include, but are not limited to:
+The duties of the UL Lafayette School of Nursing Simulation Program staff include, but are not limited to:

-- Collaborate with educators to determine student requirements and correlate those requirements with course objectives to assist in the development of appropriate and effective healthcare simulation equipment set-up and simulation sessions. - Provide support for students and educators to improve competencies and skills in meeting course objectives. - Maintain and update facilities and equipment inventory. - Promote the use of the Simulation Labs, and schedule and coordinate training sessions to provide for inter professional education. - Schedule room usage and equipment needed.
+- Collaborating with educators to determine student requirements and correlating those requirements with course objectives to assist in the development of appropriate and effective healthcare simulation equipment set-up and simulation sessions. - Providing support for students and educators to improve competencies and skills in meeting course objectives. - Maintaining and updating facilities and equipment inventory. - Promoting the use of the Simulation Labs, and scheduling and coordinating training sessions to provide for interprofessional education. - Scheduling of rooms and equipment.

-C. Simulation Staff Orientation
+3.3.
+Simulation Staff Orientation